Foso/Jetpack-Compose-Playground/mkdocs/foundation/text.md

 # Text
 You can use **Text** to display text.
 You can use the **style** argument to define things like textdecoration or fontfamily.

+!!! info
+    This is the API of version dev14.
+Newer versions may have a different one

 <p align="left">
   <img src ="../../images/foundation/text/TextExample.png" height=500 />
 </p>